yi-shiuan-tung/game-of-life/README.md

 BASIC STRUCTURE

+The code for the board is in board.js.

 The board is an object where the keys are the rounded indices of the x axis and the value is a list of Square objects accessible by the indexes of y.
 X ranges from 0 to 590 while y ranges from 0 to 49.
 For example, to get the square on the top right corner, you would call board[590][0], which would return a Square object.
-Each square is an instance of Square where its arguments are x, y and fill (a boolean indicating whether a square is black or white).
+Each grid on the board is an instance of Square where its arguments are x, y and fill (a boolean indicating whether a square is black or white).
 The code works by checking the neighboring cells of each square and applying the rules of the game of life.

 TESTING STRATEGY